civican/legisinfo/42-1/bills/C-49/bill_text.md

 ### Section 53.75

-On application by any party who is subject to terms and conditions of an authorization, the Minister may, after consulting with the Commissioner of Competition, vary or rescind the terms and conditions **and shall make public a summary of that decision that does not include any confidential information**.
+On application by any party who is subject to terms and conditions of an authorization, the Minister may, after consulting with the Commissioner of Competition, vary or rescind the terms and conditions and shall make public a summary of that decision that does not include any confidential information.

 ### Section 53.76

-  ****(1)**** The parties to an authorized arrangement may propose an amendment to that arrangement to the Minister and he or she may, after consulting with the Commissioner of Competition and considering the significance of the amendment,
+  **(1)** The parties to an authorized arrangement may propose an amendment to that arrangement to the Minister and he or she may, after consulting with the Commissioner of Competition and considering the significance of the amendment,

     authorize the amendment, subject to any terms and conditions that the Minister may impose; or